singh-man/books/crackingTheCoding/05_bitManipulation.md

 Hints start on page 662.

 5.1 	**Insertion:** You are given two 32-bit numbers, N and M, and two bit positions, iand j.
-Write a method to insert  Minto N such  that Mstarts at bit j and  ends at bit i.
-You can assume that the bits j through ihave enough space to fit all of M. That  is, if M = 10011, you can assume that  there are at least  5 bits between j and  i.
+Write a method to insert  M into N such  that M starts at bit j and  ends at bit i.
+You can assume that the bits j through i have enough space to fit all of M. That  is, if M = 10011, you can assume that  there are at least  5 bits between j and  i.
 You would not, for example, have j = 3and i= 2, because Mcould  not  fully fit between bit 3 and  bit 2.

 EXAMPLE